ChromeDevTools/devtools-frontend/front_end/panels/timeline/fixtures/traces/README.md

 ### render-blocking-in-iframe

 Contains a navigation to a page with a render blocking request `style.css?main` and an iframe.
 The iframe also contains a render blocking request `style.css?iframe`.

+### multiple-navigations-render-blocking

+Contains a navigation to a page with a render blocking request `script.js` followed by a page refresh.

+### parser-blocking-after-paint

+Contains a navigation to a page with a `in_body_parser_blocking` request `script.js` that is downloaded after first paint.